 - : A pool of healing which you can use as a bonus action.
 It’s largely redundant with Healing Word, but it does have a few notable advantages.
 The pool of dice will quickly outpace your number of low-level spell slots, allowing you to quickly and inexpensively rescue dying allies.
 The ability to use more than one die is helpful if you want your ally past single-digit hit points, and the temporary hit points can help keep them conscious, though with so few temporary hit points you shouldn’t expect a miracle.
 Finally, since Balm of the Summer Court isn’t a spell, you can use it in the same turn as casting a leveled spell.

-- : Situational, and there are tons of other options available that solve the same issues better.
-For example, Rope Trick will allow the party to climb into an extradimensional space with an invisible entrance.
+- : Situational, and there are tons of other options available that cost resources to solve the same issues better, though this feature automatically happens during every Short and Long Rest with no limitations.
+For example, Rope Trick will allow the party to climb into an extradimensional space with an invisible entrance for the price of a 2nd-level spell slot and only for the length of a single Short Rest.
 Still, if you don’t have a wizard in the party this is nice to have while camping in dangerous places like dungeons.

 - : Excellent range, it works as a Bonus Action, and you get a decent number of uses per day.
-It’s especially nice because Misty Step isn’t available to druids.
+It’s especially nice because Misty Step isn’t available to druids and this can target a willing ally.
 This is a great way to get out of dangerous areas, to escape grapples, or to rescue allies from the same.

 - : Dream and Teleportation Circle aren’t on the Druid spell list, but Scry is.
-The unique version of Teleportation Circle is a nice way to get yourself and your party back to a known safe point, but generally you can do that by other means like walking or turning into a bird and flying long distances.
+The unique version of Teleportation Circle is a nice way to get yourself and your party back to a known safe point.
+Generally you can do that by other means like walking or turning into a bird and flying long distances, but don’t underestimate the utility of what is essentially a Town Portal.
+This feature could be invaluable for situations where you need to retrieve something or someone and half of the challenge is escaping after securing the target: Turn into a mouse, chill in the target’s cell for an hour, activate escape portal, mission over.
 If your party includes a character who can cast Teleport, this is an inexpensive way to get home after teleporting.

 Circle of Spores is strong, and brings a lot of really powerful offensive options to the druid, in addition to a splash of undead.
 The circle features use your Reaction and Bonus Action almost exclusively, which means that you’re left to use your Action for normal druid things like casting spells.
 Symbiotic Entity, the only circle feature which uses an Action, provides a massive pile of temporary hit points, allowing even the most frail druids to take several hits before dipping into their normal hit points.